uncomplicate/neanderthal/articles/getting_started.md

 * The **GPU engine** is based on custom OpenCL kernels for BLAS routines for even more computational power when needed.
 That one is written in Clojure (except the kernels themselves)!
-Check out [Uncomplicate ClojureCL](http://clojurecl.uncomplicate.org) if you want to harness the GPU power from Clojure for your own algorithms.
+Check out [Uncomplicate ClojureCL](http://clojurecl.uncomplicate.org) if you want to harness GPU power using Clojure for your own algorithms.

 ### Implemented Features

-* Data structures: double and single precision vector, double and single precision general dense matrix (GE);
+* Data structures: double and single precision vectors, double and single precision general dense matrices (GE);
 * BLAS Level 1, 2, and 3 routines;
 * Various Clojure vector and matrix functions (transpositions, submatrices etc.);
 * Fast map, reduce and fold implementations for the provided structures.